c2FmZQ/photos/docs/PWA-screenshot.md

 # Demo

-Here is a screenshot of the c2FmZQ PWA with some Creative Commons images.
-This snapshot itself is licensed under CC0.
+Here is a screenshot of the c2FmZQ PWA with some [CC0](https://creativecommons.org/public-domain/cc0/)-licensed images.

 ![c2FmZQ Demo Screenshot](screenshot.png)